Molesmalo/StarWarsMod4AirMash/README.md

 # **Acknowledgements**

-First of all, thanks to the AirMash developers for making this great game, and be cool with me modding it.
+First of all, thanks to `fivesigma`, (Airmash's developer) for making this great game, and be cool with me modding it.

 Also, thanks to Lucasfilms for the Star Wars franchise.

 To a lot of players that helped me testing this Mod, and suggested some features!

 The ones I can remember right off the top of my head:
-Detect, Romario, THOM182, MATTDAMON, yutru, jediMaster, Maximus, Sky Lounge, Moz://a, Linus Torvalds, Akaryatrh, Nuppet...
+Detect, Romario, THOM182, MATTDAMON, yutru, jediMaster, Maximus, Sky Lounge, Moz://a, Linus Torvalds, Akaryatrh, Nuppet, xplay, STEAMROLLER...
 Sorry if I forgot somebody!

 <br><br><br><br>